cmbrandt/cxx-fundamentals/2_class_design_special.md

 ## std::shared_ptr Implementation

-Using std::shared_ptr to manage the Resource.
-We no longer need to explicitly define copy operations.
-However, using std::shared_ptr changes the semantics of the class.
-Do not use std::shared_ptr just to eliminate the need to explicitly define copy operations.
+Another option for managing the resouce is to use `std::shared_ptr`.
+Note that this fundamentally changes the semantics of the class, as up to this point each instance of `Widget` has owned its own resource.
+By using `std::shared_ptr`, instances of the class would all share the same resource, which is a significant change in behavior.

+However, by using `std::shared_ptr` to own the resource, the copy constructor and copy assignment operator may be defaulted as well.

 ```
 // Ex 6: std::shared_ptr implementation